Dogtown, Massachusetts

-Dogtown (also Dogtown Commons or Dogtown Common or Dogtown Village) is an abandoned inland settlement on Cape Ann in Massachusetts.
+Dogtown (also Dogtown Commons or Dogtown Common or Dogtown Village) is an abandoned inland village in Gloucester on Cape Ann in Massachusetts.

 History

 Early history

 Once known as the Common Settlement, the area later known as Dogtown is divided between the city of Gloucester and the town of Rockport.
 Dogtown was first settled in 1693, and according to legend the name of the settlement came from dogs that women kept while their husbands were fighting in the American Revolution.
 The community grew to be 5 square miles, and was an ideal location as it provided protection from pirates, and enemy natives.
 By the early 1700s, the land was opened up to individual settlement as previously it had been used as common land for wood and pasturing cattle and sheep.
 It is estimated that at one point 60 to 80 homes stood in Dogtown at its peak population.
 In the mid-1700s as many as 100 families inhabited Dogtown which was stable until after the American Revolution.